Dr. Gavin A. Schmidt

 - Transistion to the new standards

-The code is being developed using a version control system called CVS.
+The code is manged with a git repository.
 This keeps track of changes, and ensures that everyone can keep up-to-date with innovations written by everybody else.
-This is a novel feature of working with this model and so needs to be explained a little.

 Getting the code